takuti/takuti.me/_content/en/note/annual-review-2021.md

 ---
 categories: [Life & Work]
 date: 2021-12-26
+keywords: [note, year, product, identity, aligned, sustainability, traveler, lot, learning, travel]
 lang: en
+recommendations: [/note/atomic-habits/, /note/td-to-amazon/, /note/sustainability-at-big-tech/]
-title: "My 2021 Annual Review: A Year of Divergence (And Slowly Started Converging)"
+title: 'My 2021 Annual Review: A Year of Divergence (And Slowly Started Converging)'
 ---

 First of all, I'd like to thank everyone who has read my blog posts this year and commented on LinkedIn, Twitter, or even during a virtual/in-person chat.
 Your perspective mattered a lot, and I was able to effectively clarify, solidify, and sometimes refine my personal ideas as a result of these interactions.
 Thank you.